FredHutch/maxquant-pipeline/docs/AutomatedPipeline.md

 When you click on the provided link (or right-click it and "save as"), it will download a results bundle to your computer.
 If you go the "right-click/save-as" route you can save the results bundle directly to the job directory via a mapped drive and avoid and extra copying step.
 In the example job that I ran, my results bundle was named **"maxquant-scicomp-job01-results-combind.zip"**.

 After results bundle is download and copied to your job directory, extract it and rename the extracted directory to "combined" and your job directory will look just like it would if you had run the job locally.

+## Custom "databases.xml" and "modifications.xml" configurations

+If you need to use a custom 'databases.xml' or 'modifications.xml' configuration, just copy those files alongside you maxquant copy configuration (same directory) and the pipeline will upload an use your customizations.